JackTschetter/Othello/README.md

 + Diagonally

 ### Legal Moves
+On each turn, a player places one disk on an empty square.
+A move is legal only if it captures at least one opposing disk.<br>

+To make a capture, the newly placed disk and another disk of the current player’s color must surround an uninterrupted line of one or more opposing disks.
+A single move may capture disks in multiple directions.<br>

+If placing a disk would not capture any opposing disks, the move is illegal.<br>

 <p align="center">
   <img src="src/assets/images/legal-move.png" alt="Legal Othello move showing a newly placed black disk capturing white disks in a straight line" width="720">
 </p>